machinezone/cobra/docs/api.md

 RTM may return the following unclassified errors:
  * "authorization_denied"
- * "cbor_parse_error"
  * "invalid_format"
  * "invalid_operation"
  * "invalid_service"
  * "json_parse_error"

-   To learn more about any of these errors, see [49]Unclassified Errors.
+To learn more about any of these errors, see Unclassified Errors.

-Publish-specific errors

-   The following errors are specific to a publish operation:

-error value

-Meaning

-   "channel_quota_exceeded" Your publish request specified a channel that doesn't yet exist.
-RTM couldn't create the channel, because you exceeded your quota for the number of channels per project.

-   The "action" field is always "rtm/publish/error"

 ## Subscribe PDU

    A client subscribes to a channel by sending a request Subscribe PDU to RTM.

-Position
+### Position

    By default, a new subscription starts at the next channel position (from the next published message, see position in [51]Channels).
 That